distubejs/spotify/README.md

   - `SpotifyPluginOptions.api.clientId`: Client ID of your Spotify application (Optional - Used when the plugin cannot get the credentials automatically)
   - `SpotifyPluginOptions.api.clientSecret`: Client Secret of your Spotify application (Optional - Used when the plugin cannot get the credentials automatically)
   - `SpotifyPluginOptions.api.topTracksCountry`: Country code of the top artist tracks (ISO 3166-1 alpha-2 country code).
 Default is `US`.
+- `SpotifyPluginOptions.maxPlaylistTrack`: Default is `200`.
+Determines how many songs from the playlist to be played are added to the queue at one time.

 #### Example